datalad-handbook/book/docs/basics/101-121-siblings.rst

 provide helpful information for you as well!", says your room mate.
 "How could you get any insightful notes that I make in my dataset, or maybe the results of our upcoming mid-term project?
-Its a bit unfair that I can get your work, but you cannot get mine."
+It's a bit unfair that I can get your work, but you cannot get mine."

 .. index::